joonaspaakko/ScriptUI-Dialog-Builder-Joonas/README.md

 ## Source folder

 Source contains the development files, which are stitched together using [Codekit](https://codekitapp.com/).
-For the most part, Codekit is used to stitch together various `html`, `css` and `javascript` files just because it's convenient.
+Codekit does have nifty features like compressing images and stuff, but the major thing is that it's used in order to stitch together various `html`, `css` and `javascript` files... just because it's convenient.

 I wouldn't expect anyone to contribute to the code because it's just a big mess.
 It's all pretty much just prototypes rolled into one.
 So Codekit probably won't be an issue.